USRA-STI/gdt-core/README.rst

    pip install astro-gdt
    gdt-data init

-The ``gdt data init`` is required to initialize the library after installation.
+The ``gdt-data init`` is required to initialize the library after installation.

 Setting up a development environment